 For the latest prices click HERE

 As we made our way in we spotted the front counter and made our way over to it weaving in and our of the roped areas.
 This was the first sign that the Blue Lagoon could get really busy at times.
 Mark was at the front desk confirming our entry when I finally made it up to him.
-You can buy your Blue Lagoon tickets online or onsite or you can go out there on a blue lagoon excursion with a tour company.
 We decided a towel each would be a good idea but we opted out of the robes and the slippers.
-We also got a locker each so then I did not have to chase down Mark if I needed things out of the lockers located in the Blue Lagoon showers area.
+We also got a locker each so then I did not have to chase down Mark if I needed things out of the locker.
 Then the lady attached waterproof bracelets to us all so that if we wanted to we could purchase anything we wanted and we would just pay for it on the way out.
 Having Marley wearing one was a real worry.
 She loves water and I was worried that she would lose it as if they did get lost you had to pay for them.
 She is forever being crazy in the water and I was worried it would slip off.

 Is the Blue Lagoon for families?

 These would also be scanned at whatever locker you chose to have and it would be your way in and your way of unlocking it when you were finished.
 Once that was all finalised we made our way to the bathrooms to get showered and into our bathers.
 There are a few rules that you have to abide by when you are there.

 The first one is that you have to have a shower BEFORE you get into your bathers.
 There are signs in the bathroom to show you which parts they would like you to focus on but it is mainly the underarms and the private areas.
 In the shower cubicle, there is body wash provided as well as shampoo.
 The cubicles are not very big but they are all close together so I was happy for the girls to shower in their own as I showered in mine.